FloeFoxon/FloeFoxon.github.io/README.md

 ### Publications

 **Foxon, F.** (2024).
+Artificial neural network for hoax cryptogram identification. *Proceedings of the 7th International Conference on Historical Cryptology HistoCrypt 2024*.
+Accepted, in press.

+**Foxon, F.** (2024).
 The (In)Convenience of Disappearing Evidence In Fringe Zoology. *Skeptical Inquirer*.
 Accepted, in press.

 **Foxon, F.**, Niaura, R. (2024).
 Methods Used by US Adults to Stop Smoking, 2020–2022. *Preventing Chronic Disease*.
 Accepted, in press.